Josheleazar/myNX/README.md

 - **Cluster Provisioning Realization:** I initially thought enabling GKE would be enough, but I had to provision a VPC, subnets, IAM roles, and other services to get the cluster running.
 - **Terraform Integration:** Connecting Terraform to GKE was tricky.
 I had to add a Kubernetes provider block and install the gcloud CLI authorization plugin for proper connectivity.
+- **Grafana Setup:**

-- **Grafana Setup:** Setting up Grafana dashboards was a nightmare due to my unfamiliarity with PromQL.
+    - Setting up Grafana dashboards was a nightmare due to my unfamiliarity with PromQL.
 I eventually found a prebuilt K8s dashboard that suited my needs.

+    - Additionally, installing Grafana on my GKE cluster with Helm was easy, but advanced features required complex manual configuration.
+While self-hosted Grafana works for this small project, it's not ideal for long-term scalability due to maintenance overhead.
+I switched to Grafana Cloud for simplified management and better scalability without the hassle of ongoing configuration.

 ## Future Improvements